-In Chinese Reishi means ‘Mushroom or Immortality’, in Vietnam its known as the ‘Supernatural Mushroom’.
-My research uncovered that Ganoderma lucidum, aka Reishi, has been used as a medicinal mushroom in traditional Chinese medicine for over 4000 years and is still a pivotal medicine in TCM today.
+In Vietnam, Reishi is known as the supernatural mushroom, and in the Chinese language, the word Reishi has two meanings: mushroom and immortality.
+Ganoderma lucidum, aka Reishi, has been used as a medicinal mushroom in traditional Chinese medicine for over 4000 years and is still a pivotal medicine in TCM today.

-Reishi’s formidable and historical reputation is what initially drew me to this incredible medicine.; Chinese royalty kept a store of this precious mushroom in the hopes of obtaining immortality and to promote calmness in thought.
-Ancient Chinese monks, were known to use reishi to still their minds for meditation.
-In the 16th Century pharmacopeia’s Ben Cao Gang Mu, described Reishi as being able to affect the life energy, or qi (chi), of the heart, repair the chest area, increase intellectual capacity, and banish forgetfulness.
-Today, some experts believe that Ganoderma lucidum can, in fact, promotes longevity and is a premier tonic for maintaining the vitality of the human body.
+Historically Chinese royalty kept a store of the Reishi mushrooms in the hopes of obtaining immortality and promoting tranquility.
+Ancient Chinese monks were known to use the mushroom to still their minds for meditation.
+In the 16th Century, pharmacopeia’s Ben Cao Gang Mu, described the Reishi mushroom as having the potency to affect the life energy or qi (chi) of the heart, repair the chest area, increase intellectual capacity, and banish forgetfulness.